MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > - Only environments that are in the same region as the enterprise policy are displayed in the **Add environments** list.

 > [!NOTE]
 > You can only add environments that are enabled as Managed Environments.
-Trial and Teams environment types cannot be added as environment to the enterprise policy.
+Trial and Teams environment types can't be added to the enterprise policy.

 ### Remove environments from policy to return to Microsoft managed key